 MA, BCBA, COBA, Owner, Clinical Director, CEO

 Nora has the heart to see children, teens, and families grow and thrive to become the best version they can be.
 She has been working with children of all ages and various disabilities since 2005.
-She was as an Early Childhood Special Education teacher in Colorado Springs, Colorado for 4 years and an ABA therapist at the Center for Children with Autism during the summers.
+She was as an Early Childhood Special Education teacher in Colorado Springs, Colorado for 4 years and an ABA therapist in a clinic setting during the summers.

 Nora founded Achieve Together Behavior Services, LLC in 2009 to provide more children and families with the opportunity to grow and have a balanced and happy life.
 She has worked with children from 2 to 19 years old on the autism spectrum.
 Nora received her Bachelor's degree in Interdisciplinary Studies (K-6 teaching) at Fort Lewis College in Durango, Colorado, her Master's Degree at the University of Colorado at Denver in Early Childhood Special Education, and her Applied Behavior Analysis Certification through Pennsylvania State University's Distance Learning Program.
 Nora specializes in teens who need help building conversation, social and transitional life skills.
 She also works with preschool and elementary aged children and specializes in language and social skills development.